 carnival-of-the-animals

-Use a Carnival of the Animals listening map and some fun Carnival of the Animals movement activities to bring fun and joy to your elementary music classroom.
+Use a Carnival of the Animals listening map and some fun Carnival of the Animals activities to bring fun and joy to your elementary music classroom.
 This children’s musical classic will have your students giggling, dancing and maybe even he-hawing along with the music.
 Click here for a Carnival of the Animals Listening Map Set.
 Read on for 10 fun activities to use along with it!

 Who wrote Carnival of the Animals?